 About the Calculator / Features

-Quick ratio calculator is a quick and handy online tool made to help users in instantly calculating the quick ratio, rather than do the manual calculation.
+Quick ratio calculator is a quick and handy online tool made to help users instantly calculate the quick ratio rather than do the manual calculation.
 They have to simply insert the following figure into it.

 - Quick current asset

 How to Calculate using Calculator

 The quick ratio calculator provides an effortless calculation with a simple click after entering the following data into it.